emiliograzzi/infovia/README.md

 [Shaping]: https://img.shields.io/endpoint?url=https%3A%2F%2Fraw.githubusercontent.com%2Femiliograzzi%2Finfovia%2Fgh-pages%2Fbadges%2FShapingChecks.json
 [Universal]: https://img.shields.io/endpoint?url=https%3A%2F%2Fraw.githubusercontent.com%2Femiliograzzi%2Finfovia%2Fgh-pages%2Fbadges%2FUniversal.json

 Infovìa is a typeface designed for wayfinding and signage purposes.
 It features a high x-height, open terminals and an increasing contrast in heavier weights.
-The letterforms were designed to save horizontal space, with several open-type features to enhance usability and ergonomics in editorial and signage environments.
+The letterforms are designed to save horizontal space, with several open-type features to enhance usability and ergonomics in editorial and signage environments.

 ![Sample Image](documentation/image1.png)